 Students who do not achieve SAP at the end of an academic year, a 2.0 GPA, will lose further federal financial aid eligibility.
-Students may appeal this financial aid status determination to regain financial aid eligibility for one payment period.
-(See Financial Aid Appeals process on page 5 of this document.)
+Students may appeal this financial aid status determination to regain financial aid eligibility for one payment period (see financial aid appeals process).
 If the appeal is granted, a student will be put on financial aid probation, may retain financial aid eligibility for one additional payment period and is put on a SAIP.
 SAP will be monitored at the end of each payment period in the next academic year to determine the student's financial aid eligibility status.